Living gluten-free for almost three years now has taught me a lot about food and its role in our social lives, society and individual well-being.

 If a processed food was required, one of the first things I learned was to read labels.
 Products containing the label "made in a facility that produces products containing wheat" may or may not be a problem for you depending on your allergy (i.e. airborne).

 Products containing the label "made on shared equipment with products containing wheat" should be avoided.
 Wheat is one of the five allergens required to be listed at the bottom of the ingredients by the FDA on all processed foods that contain it.
-But, gluten can be found in other places, such as rye, spelt, or barley, which are not always listed, and thus making label reading an absolute requirement when food shopping.

 Once I got the hang of gluten-free ingredients and cooking, eating out became the most challenging aspect of maintaining a gluten free diet.
 You can't read every label, you can't inspect every utensil, and it can be stressful knowing that your well-being is in the hands of a person wearing a white coat behind a window or a wall, their knowledge of the definition of gluten-free unknown.
 The tricky part about eating out is asking all of the right questions at the restaurants that don't serve naturally gluten-free cuisine.